Working parents

 Time block

-Day-to-day tasks in life, like those below, can feel overwhelming:
+Day-to-day tasks in life, like the examples below, can feel overwhelming:

 • Picking up a present for a party